surma/surma.dev/content/things/spreadsheet.md

 <!-- more -->

-I recently went through a couple of interviews to eventually land my new gig at Shopify.
+I recently went through a interviews at a couple of companies to eventually land my new gig at Shopify.
 Afterwards, I spent some time thinking how I evaluated candidates as an interviewer and how I approached my technical interview questions as a candidate.
 I realized that there’s probably some experience worth sharing, hence this blog post.

-It’s important to keep in mind that every company interviews their candidate differently and on top of that each interviewer own way of assessing a candidate — not to speak of all the unconscious biases that do (but shouldn’t) factor into interviews.
+A blog post like this is highly opinionated, but I want to share it anyway in case it’s useful for anyone.
+It’s important to keep in mind that every company interviews their candidate differently.On top of that, each interviewer has their own way of assessing a candidate, not to speak of all the unconscious biases that shouldn’t, but _do_ factor into interviews.
 What I am describing here is an observation of how _I_ have tackled coding interviews.
 This means that this is strictly my experience and your mileage may vary.

-## The Coding Problem
+## Technical interviews

 Coding problems are supposed to show how a candidate behaves with the task they will likely spend most of their time on: coding.
 For that reason these interviews are usually less of an exam and more of a pair programming session, where the candidate can use their tech stack and tooling of choice and the interviewer observes and even helps along the way.
-The problem often entails building something that _works_, so the interviewer can work through all stages of an app’s lifecycle.
-This has many advantages, like letting the candidate be in their comfort zone and show off their relevant skills.
+The problem often entails building something that _works_, so the interviewer can take the candidate through all stages of an app’s lifecycle.
+This has many advantages, like letting the candidate be in their comfort zone and while they show off their relevant skills.
 However, it also has drawbacks.
 The time frame of building a working “app” in 2 hours or less is clearly unrealistic and will force the candidate to make tradeoffs.
 This is also an important skill to have as a developer, but which tradeoffs are “good” or “bad” is highly subjective and evaluation should be done with care by the interviewer.

 ### Think Before You Code